Hong Kong Trade Development Council

 The Hong Kong Trade Development Council (HKTDC) is a statutory body established in 1966 for international marketing dedicated to creating opportunities for Hong Kong's businesses.
-The organisation has 51 offices around the world, including 13 in the Chinese mainland.
+The organisation has 51 offices around the world, including 13 in Mainland China.
 With close to 60 years of experience, its mission is to explore opportunities for Hong Kong companies, especially small and medium-sized enterprises (SMEs), and connect them with business partners around the world.

 Governance

 The HKTDC is governed by a 19-member Council of Hong Kong business leaders and senior government officials.
 It plans and supervises the organisation's global operations, services and promotional activities.
 The council also oversees the operation of the Hong Kong Convention and Exhibition Centre.

 Frederick Ma is the eleventh HKTDC Chairman since the council's establishment.
-He started his term as Chairman on 1 June 2025.
-On 1 October 2014, Sophia Chong succeeded Margaret Fong as the Executive Director of the HKTDC.
+He started his term as chairman on 1 June 2025.
+On 1 October 2025, Sophia Chong succeeded Margaret Fong as the executive director of the HKTDC.
 Ms Chong is responsible for the HKTDC's worldwide operations.